ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 3.1.0 ***
+- HAL: STM32 GPT, ICU and PWM driver enhancements.
+Now it is possible to suppress default ISRs by defining STM32_TIMx_SUPPRESS_ISR.
+       The application is now able to define custom handlers if required or simply save space if the driver callbacks are not used.
+       Now the functions xxx_lld_serve_interrupts() have global scope, this way custom ISRs can call them from outside the driver module.
 - HAL: Added TIM units use cross-check in STM32 GPT, ICU, PWM and ST drivers, now use collisions are explicitly reported.
 - NIL: Added polled delays required to fix bug #629.